-MANY PEOPLE CONSIDER HELOCS FOR MONEY.
+MANY HOMEOWNERS CHOOSE HELOCS FOR CASH OUT ON THEIR HOME.
 WHAT'S THE DIFFERENCE?
-ARE THERE ADVANTAGES WITH THE HECM VS A HELOC?
+ARE THERE ADVANTAGES WITH THE HECM ?

 Here are some of the advantages of the HECM line of credit vs the HELOC/Home Equity Line of Credit: